We are developing automotive solutions in Poland, specifically in Silesia.

 Zero emissions and climate

-NEVs reduce noise pollution and eliminate exhaust emissions.
-This is key to achieving climate goals and creating cleaner cities.
+EVs reduce noise levels and eliminate exhaust emissions.
+They are key to achieving climate goals and creating cleaner cities.

 Energy independence and economic development

-NEVs reduce oil dependence, develop new industries and jobs.
+EVs reduce dependence on oil and foster the growth of new industries and jobs.
 This sector is becoming strategic for technological and energy sovereignty.

 Questions regarding ElectroMobility Poland

-What is ElectroMobility Poland today – now that the Izera project has been discontinued?
+What exactly is ElectroMobility Poland today—now that the Izera project has been shut down?

-ElectroMobility Poland is responsible for establishing a production and development hub in Silesia – a modern industrial ecosystem that integrates investment potential, technological capabilities, and research and development.
-Based on a partnership with a renowned Asian manufacturer, the hub will focus on mass production of electric vehicles, involving Polish suppliers and local manufacturing capacities.
-Its goals also include developing engineering competencies and building a network of R&D centers to support innovation in key zero-emission technologies, such as drivetrains, vehicle software, and advanced materials.
-The project is intended not only to drive the growth of the e-mobility market, but also to strengthen the national industrial base and increase added value in the region.
+ElectroMobility Poland is responsible for establishing a production and development hub in Silesia—a modern industrial ecosystem that combines investment, technological, and R&D potential.
+Based on a partnership with a renowned Asian manufacturer, the hub will focus on the mass production of electric vehicles with the participation of Polish suppliers and local manufacturing capacity.
+Its mission will also include developing engineering expertise and building a network of R&D centers to support innovation in key areas of zero-emission technologies, such as powertrains, vehicle software, and new materials.
+This project is intended not only to develop the e-mobility market, but also to strengthen the national industrial base and increase added value in the region.

-The Izera project was not implemented, because by the end of 2023, full financing had not been secured, which rendered its original technological and business assumptions obsolete.
-In this situation, it became necessary to transform the concept into a more realistic and secure model – a production and development hub that, in cooperation with an experienced technology partner, focuses not only on vehicle manufacturing but also on building national competencies, a modern supply chain, and a lasting foundation for the development of new mobility in Poland.
+The Izera project was not implemented because full funding could not be secured by the end of 2023, which rendered its original technological and business assumptions obsolete.
+In this situation, it was necessary to transform the concept into a more realistic and secure model—a production and development hub that, with the participation of an experienced technology partner, focuses not only on car manufacturing but also on building domestic capabilities, a modern supply chain, and a sustainable foundation for the development of new mobility in Poland.

 How does the production and development hub differ from the Izera project?
-Does giving up on having our own brand mean that only an assembly plant will be built instead?
+Does abandoning the company’s own brand mean that an assembly plant will be built instead?

-The production and development hub is much more than an assembly plant and represents a completely different model from the single-brand project that Izera was.
-Instead of focusing on the rapid rollout of one product, EMP is building a durable and scalable industrial infrastructure, including an electric vehicle factory, an R&D center, and partnerships with local suppliers.
-The goal is to firmly embed Poland within the European value chain of the new automotive industry.
-In collaboration with a strategic partner, a new brand will be created with its headquarters in Poland and with EMP taking part in its management.
-This will give Poland access to technology, design, and strategic decision-making processes.
+The production and development hub is much more than just an assembly plant and represents a completely different model from the single-brand project that Izera was—instead of focusing on the rapid rollout of a single product, EMP is building a sustainable and scalable industrial infrastructure, including an electric vehicle factory, a research and development center, and partnerships with local suppliers, with the aim of firmly establishing Poland within the European value chain of the new automotive industry.
+In cooperation with a strategic partner, a new brand will be established with headquarters in Poland and EMP’s involvement in its management, which will give our country access to technology, design, and strategic decision-making.

-What technologies could be the core of EMP’s new hub?
+What technologies could form the core of the new EMP hub?

-The hub is tasked with developing key competencies and high-growth-potential technologies that can be further scaled and commercialized – both within the domestic industry and in international markets.
-The main areas include: energy management systems (EMS), bidirectional charging (V2G), battery recycling, software-defined vehicles (SDV), integration of EVs with the smart energy grid, as well as last-mile logistics.
+The hub is designed to develop key competencies and technologies with high growth potential that can be further scaled up and commercialized—both within the domestic industry and in international markets.
+The main areas include: energy management systems (EMS), vehicle-to-grid (V2G) charging, battery recycling, software-defined vehicles (SDV), integration of EVs with the smart grid, and last-mile logistics.
 These are fields with export and R&D potential.

-Does the new EMP hub have real support from the government and EU funds?
+Does the new EMP hub have genuine support from the government and EU funds?

-The ElectroMobility Poland production and development hub project is overseen by the Ministry of State Assets and is being implemented in cooperation with the government administration.
-As a company with majority ownership by the State Treasury, EMP benefits from institutional state support and serves as a tool of industrial policy.
+The ElectroMobility Poland production and development hub project is overseen by the Ministry of State Assets and is being implemented in cooperation with the government.
+As a company in which the State Treasury holds a majority stake, EMP benefits from institutional state support and serves as an instrument of industrial policy.
 The success of the project will largely depend on access to funds from the National Recovery Plan (KPO), which are intended to enable the implementation of key stages of the investment.

 Will the hub have its own production facilities?

-Yes – the investment includes not only an electric vehicle factory, but also a research and development, testing, and training center, developed in cooperation with a global technology partner.
+Yes – the investment includes not only an electric vehicle factory, but also a research and development, testing, and training center, developed in collaboration with a global technology partner.
 The project is intended to serve as an incubator for Poland’s modern reindustrialization, aligning with the goals of the green transition.
-Its ambition is to introduce a Polish automotive brand to European markets – backed by strong technological and industrial foundations.
+Its ambition is to introduce a Polish automotive brand to European markets—backed by strong technological and industrial capabilities.

-Does the Polish automotive industry need EMP as a coordinator of the transformation?
+Does the Polish automotive industry need the EMP to coordinate the transition?

-Polish automotive is currently facing serious challenges: technological transformation, growing competition from China, and the lack of a national center that integrates industry, energy, and the IT sector.
+The Polish automotive industry currently faces serious challenges: technological transformation, growing competition from China, and the lack of a national hub integrating industry, energy, and the IT sector.
 This challenge also affects Polish companies in the automotive sector.
-The industry currently generates nearly 8% of the national GDP, but its strength is largely based on the production of parts and components for foreign OEMs.
-Potential changes in market structure – such as the shortening of supply chains by international manufacturers – could directly threaten the stability and position of this strategic sector in the Polish economy.
-EMP, as a project supported by the State Treasury, can serve as the missing link by supporting the development of domestic competencies and strengthening Poland’s position in the new automotive ecosystem.
+This sector currently generates nearly 8% of the country’s GDP, but its strength relies mainly on the production of parts and components for foreign OEMs.
+Potential changes in market structure—such as the shortening of supply chains by international manufacturers—could directly threaten the stability and position of this strategic industry within the Polish economy.
+As a project supported by the State Treasury, EMP can serve as the missing link by supporting the development of domestic capabilities and strengthening Poland’s position in the new automotive ecosystem.

-What is the significance of the automotive industry for the Polish economy?
+What is the significance of the automotive industry in Poland for the economy?

-In 2023, the Polish automotive industry (classified under PKD 29) reached a sold production value of PLN 236.5 billion, accounting for approximately 11% of Poland’s total industrial output.
-The industry's exports amounted to €50.28 billion, representing over 20% of the country’s goods exports.
-The main segments include parts, batteries, and vehicles.
+In 2023, the Polish automotive industry (PKD 29) recorded sales of 236.5 billion PLN, accounting for approximately 11% of Poland’s total industrial output.
+The industry’s exports amounted to €50.28 billion, or over 20% of Poland’s total goods exports.
+The main segments are parts, batteries, and automobiles.
 In 2024, exports declined to €45.5 billion.
-Despite this drop, the sector remains one of the key pillars of Polish industry.
+Despite this, the sector remains one of the key pillars of the industry.

 Why is the production and development hub ultimately located in Silesia?

-Silesia is an industrial center primarily due to its well-developed infrastructure — a dense network of roads, highways, railways, and proximity to several major airports.
-The region has a long-standing tradition in manufacturing and the automotive sector, which has led to the development of extensive economic zones, logistics centers, and technical facilities.
-It also offers a skilled workforce and is a natural location for suppliers of parts and components.
-At the same time, Silesia faces the challenge of economic transformation toward new technologies.
-This is why efforts to build the hub are being concentrated in this region.
+Silesia is an industrial hub primarily due to its highly developed infrastructure—a dense network of roads, highways, and railways, as well as its proximity to several major airports.
+The region has a long tradition of manufacturing and industry in the automotive sector, which is why extensive economic zones, logistics centers, and technical facilities have been established here.
+It also has a skilled workforce and serves as a natural location for suppliers of parts and components.
+Silesia also faces the challenge of economic transformation toward new technologies.
+Hence the efforts to build a hub in this region.

-Do we have sufficient infrastructure to become a recognized stakeholder in the new European automotive industry?
+Do we have the necessary resources to become a major player in the new automotive industry in Europe?

-Yes, although the Polish automotive industry does not have its own brand, it remains an important part of the economy.
-Efforts to involve state capital in building a co-ownership model of the project with a leading global partner create entirely new development opportunities for the entire sector.
-Polish automotive needs a dynamic transformation towards the most advanced technologies and the establishment of a strong state presence.
-Strategic action in this area will help protect the sector’s achievements and harness its potential to build a strong position within the EU.
+Yes, despite the fact that it does not have its own brand, the Polish automotive industry is an important part of the economy.
+Efforts aimed at engaging state capital in the development of a joint-ownership model with a leading global partner create entirely new development opportunities for the entire sector.
+The Polish automotive industry needs a dynamic transformation toward state-of-the-art technologies and the establishment of a strong state presence.
+Strategic action in this area will help secure the sector’s achievements and leverage its potential to build its position within the EU.

-Definitely not.
-EMP is a commercial law company operating on market principles – although the majority shareholder is the State Treasury, the project is not carried out by bureaucrats but by managers with experience in industry, energy, and modern technologies.
-Thanks to the joint venture model with a foreign technology partner, high management standards, know-how transfer, and full operational efficiency are ensured.
+Of course not.
+EMP is a commercial company operating on market principles—although the State Treasury is the majority shareholder, the project is not being carried out by civil servants but by managers with experience in industry, energy, and modern technologies, and thanks to a joint venture with a foreign technology partner, high management standards, know-how transfer, and full operational efficiency are ensured.

 Why a joint venture?
-Does this mean the project will be carried out with a company from China?
+Does that mean the project will be carried out with a Chinese company?

-The joint venture model allows combining Polish capital and public interest with the expertise of a global technology partner, which accelerates the investment, reduces risks, and ensures access to advanced solutions.
-While the partner may come from China — currently the leader in the electric vehicle market — the key factors are their competencies, willingness to transfer technology, and alignment of interests.
-The project will be carried out under full supervision of the Polish side.
+The joint venture model allows Polish capital and the public interest to be combined with the expertise of a global technology partner, which accelerates the investment, mitigates risks, and ensures access to cutting-edge solutions; Although the partner may be from China—as it is currently the leader in the electric vehicle market—what matters most are its expertise, willingness to transfer technology, and shared interests, and the project will be carried out under the full supervision of the Polish side.

 Why electric cars?
-They don’t even make sense.
+They don't make any sense, do they?

-The ElectroMobility Poland project is a deliberate response to the profound changes happening in the global automotive industry.
-It is not an experiment or an ideological gesture – it is a strategic economic and business reaction to the direction the market is actually heading.
-The electric vehicle segment (NEV) is today the most dynamic and promising area within the entire automotive industry.
-Global competition, regulatory pressure, investment policies of global corporations, and the European Union’s ambitious climate goals mean that this sector will determine how competition in the automotive world will unfold over the coming decades.
+The ElectroMobility Poland project is a deliberate response to the profound changes taking place in the global automotive industry.
+It is neither an experiment nor a symbolic gesture—it is a strategic economic and business response to the direction in which the market is actually heading.
+The electric vehicle (NEV) segment is currently the most dynamic and promising area of the entire automotive industry.
+Global competition, regulatory pressure, the investment policies of global corporations, and the European Union’s ambitious climate goals mean that this sector will determine the nature of competition in the automotive industry for decades to come.